njmattes/pellish/README.md

 ## Examples
-`pellish 1 29 500` will generate the Pell series up to 408, and then a matrix of Pell-like series that contain the differences of the prior series.
+`pellish 1 29 500` will generate the Pell series up to 408, and then the pellish matrix of series that contain the differences of the prior series.

 `pellish 2 6 500` will do the same but starting with the Pell-Lucas series.